 Chrissy is a New Jersey native who got her start singing in church choir at the age of 9.
 Immediately hooked into the world of musical theatre, she has been belting out and awakening neighbors everywhere with her rendition of "Defying Gravity".
 Chrissy went on to receive her Bachelor of Music in Music Education from the University of Delaware where she studied classical music and sang with award-winning a cappella group, Vocal Point.
 As Assistant Music Director and featured soloist of the group, Vocal Point placed 3rd in the International Championship of Collegiate A Cappella Finals and was featured on numerous compilation albums such as BOCA and Voices Only.
 Post graduation, Chrissy went on to work professionally in the musical theatre and a cappella world.
 She has had residencies in Europa Park, Germany as well as Busch Gardens in Williamsburg, VA throughout the Halloween and Christmas seasons.
 When not performing with Backtrack, you can find her teaching voice, dance, musical theatre and a cappella classes at Gateway to the Arts in Denville, NJ.

-Craig is Backtrack's music director and beatboxer.
+Craig is Backtrack's music director, chief arranger, and beatboxer.
+In addition to those duties, Craig is the mind behind all recording and mixing of all Backtrack music releases.
 He is an active member of the beatbox community as well as a voice teacher at Berklee College of Music in Boston.
 Craig is also a part of Forest Fire, a Tag Team beatbox duo which has won international recognition.
 As a contemporary musician, Craig wears many hats.
 He is a vocal specialist, an arranger, and a producer.
 He specializes in educating young a cappella performers, and uses his expertise in vocal pedagogy and beatboxing to conduct workshops in NYC and the greater Boston area.
 Craig’s other interests include bouldering at his local climbing gym.